rixx/books.rixx.de/data/reviews/wilhelm-busch/max-und-moritz/index.md

   - 2000-01-01
   did_not_finish: false
   rating: 5
+related_books:
+- book: heinrich-hoffmann/struwwelpeter
+  text: Less fun, more moralising, but still an old story of misbehaving children.
+- book: nils-werner-heinz-behling/alarm-im-kasperletheater
+  text: Alarm im Kasperletheater is clearly aiming for a Busch-like style, too.
 ---

 Max and Moritz is an extremely quotable gruesome story of two boys and their pranks.
 It's written in rhymed couplets,